 The Digital Learning and Teaching team (formerly CELT) provide training to enhance your use of the various learning technologies available at DMU via a number of different routes.

 This page will give you access to an array of different remote teaching resources available as text, video and downloadable documents.
-However, if you use these and find that you still have questions then the CELT team are also providing drop in sessions to offer further support and guidance.

 It is recommended that the Microsoft Teams Live Event option is only used for running meetings and conferences, not for teaching sessions.